About the Lt. Governor

 As Lieutenant Governor, Kim uses her in-depth understanding of Iowa’s small towns and urban communities to continually move Iowa forward with bold economic development initiatives.
 Kim co-chairs the Iowa Partnership for Economic Progress board, which is comprised of CEOs from the state’s major industries.

 Since 2011, she has helped attract more than $11 billion in private investment to the state.
 Companies like Facebook, Google, Microsoft, CJ Bio America, Cargill, Mid-American, CF Industries, and Valent Biosciences, have chosen to locate or expand in our state.
+In March 2017, Iowa Workforce Development announced that the state of Iowa’s unemployment had fallen to 3.3%, well below the national average and 9th lowest in the country.

 Each year, Kim travels to all 99 counties and enthusiastically listens to Iowans of all ages.
 She actively seeks to learn how Iowa can become an even stronger state.
 Whether it’s meeting with women business owners or rural farmers, Kim embraces the opportunity to gain insights into their concerns or encourage collaboration.